 - a.
-The proposal would help to meet a local housing need; - b.
-It is situated within 50m of the settlement boundary; and - c.
-The proposal will enable future occupants to access local services and facilities using sustainable means of transport such as walking, that is safe and convenient.
+The proposal would help to meet a demonstrable local housing need; - b.
+It is situated adjacent to the existing settlement; - c.
+The proposal will enable future occupants to access local services and facilities using sustainable means of transport, such as walking, that is safe and convenient; and - d.
+If it is situated within the setting of the Broads Authority area it must be located and designed to avoid or minimise impact on the designated area.

-6 Housing allocation
+5.4 Housing allocation